BOARD OF DIRECTORS

 Vice Chair, United Nations Foundation's Board of Directors

 Former U.S. Senator from Colorado

-Timothy E. Wirth is the President of the United Nations Foundation and the Better World Fund.
+Timothy E. Wirth is the Vice Chair of the United Nations Foundation's Board of Directors.
+Prior to taking this role, Wirth served for 15 years as the founding President of the UN Foundation and the Better World Fund.
 Both organizations were founded in 1998 through a major financial commitment from Ted Turner to support and strengthen the work of the United Nations.

 Wirth began his political career as a White House Fellow under President Lyndon Johnson and served as Deputy Assistant Secretary for Education in the Nixon Administration.
 In 1970, Wirth returned to his home state of Colorado and successfully ran for the U.S. House of Representatives in 1974.
 As Chair of the Communications Subcommittee, he led Congressional initiatives to deregulate the communications industry in America.
 Wirth also authored the Indian Peaks Wilderness Act of 1978, served on the Speaker's Steering and Policy Committee, and was one of the founders of The Democratic Leadership Council.
 For eight consecutive years, he was selected as one of the 25 most effective Members of Congress.